oavelar42/oavelar42/README.md

 - 📫 How to reach me **I dont know maybe by social networks, subway, airplane, horse, camel and other options, you can choose.... - See you around the world ... aaah my projects are still private(some public), but in the future i will be making them available.**

-- 📄 Know about my experiences [I started to like computers at a young age, but I started in the programming area 2 years ago, but with the spirit of learning everything that is needed to follow in the area that I like and will work in the future.](I started to like computers at a young age, but I started in the programming area 2 years ago, but with the spirit of learning everything that is needed to follow in the area that I like and will work in the future.)
+- 📄 Know about my experiences , I started to like computers at a young age, but I started in the programming area 2 years ago, but with the spirit of learning everything that is needed to follow in the area that I like and will work in the future.

 <h3 align="left">Connect with me:</h3>
 <p align="left">